OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-05-15-add-uprns-to-exisitng-addresses.md

       end
     end

-Running this code with the planning data as it stands unfortunately doesn't give us any results, but, as the Open Addresses database grows (we're currently importing millions of extra records, through [inference](https://alpha.openaddressesuk.org/blog/2015/02/12/inference)), and more councils start releasing datasets containing UPRNs, this theory could quite easily be put into practice.
+Running this code with the planning data as it stands unfortunately doesn't give us any results, but, as the Open Addresses database grows (we're currently creating millions of extra records, through [inference](https://alpha.openaddressesuk.org/blog/2015/02/12/inference)), and more councils start releasing datasets containing UPRNs, this theory could quite easily be put into practice.